Skip to main content

 Treatment for SCAD will vary from person to person depending on their condition and how severe their symptoms are.

-Cardiac rehab is a mix of exercising in a safe space, education, relaxation and psychological support.
+Cardiac rehab is a structured programme that involves exercising in a safe space, education on heart health and emotional support.
 It aims to help you recover and get back to living your life as fully as possible.

 A SCAD diagnosis can be frightening, especially if you’ve found out about it after an emergency.
 Many SCAD patients experience feelings of isolation due to the rarity of the condition.